DDBCproject/DDBC/README.md

 We will develop an online application that allows people to become blockchain researchers.
 They can discover material embedded within the blockchains, tag it, rate it and categorise into a folksonomy such as: Memorials, Love, Greetings, Encrypted, Non-English, Philosophy, Historic, Hello-World, URL, Adverts, Public Shoutout, Ascii Art, SHA1, Cats, Insults and Art.
 There are currently over 501628 Bitcoin blocks to navigate and explore.
 Each block may contain a lot of information to unpack filter and review.
 Part of our research involves mapping out where we expect material could exist and what forms this may take.
 We will record the info about the development process and pointers to this media within our own blockchain call the DDBC coin.
 Unlike Bitcoin, DDBC coin won’t require heavy processing as we just want to hold a log blockchain discoveries and review them in context with one another.
 App users will be rewarded for their activity with DDBC coin that is stored within their own wallet.
 By issuing wallets and inviting the public to participate in the research process they will share in the monumental task of exploration and annotation.
 We are currently discussing further uses for the DDBC coin such as linking to other citizen science projects that want to reward participants.

-Read more about the ongoing research process in the [wiki](https://github.com/DDBCproject/DDBC/wiki) there.
+Read more about the ongoing research process in the [wiki](https://github.com/DDBCproject/DDBC/wiki).

 DDBC Workshops